difo/mic-frontend/README.md

 Furthermore deployment on Windows Azure required two more meta-files specific for this deployment solution.
 These are the servicedefinition.csdef and the serviceconfiguration.cscfg.
 Also for these two additional meta-files we provide a templates in the relative folder missing of the following information:

-	-servicedefinition.csdef: specify the endpoint of the Memcached Server you have create on the portal as you specified at the creation time;
+	- servicedefinition.csdef: specify the endpoint of the Memcached Server you have create on the portal as you specified at the creation time;
-	-serviceconfiguration.cscfg: specify the credentials for the Storage Account as you did for the persistence.xml;
+	- serviceconfiguration.cscfg: specify the credentials for the Storage Account as you did for the persistence.xml;

 At this point the application should be correctly configured for the deploy.